Tokushinkai Philosophy

 aims

-5. Take responsibility for your actions
+5. Take full responsibility for our actions.

-Sixth, Respect the patient's time
+6. Respect the patient’s time.

 History